 |2014||$95 or 1% of income||$285 or 1% of income||$9,800|

-[Obamacare Repeal Update] – With Donald Trump now the 45th President, he along with Congressional Republicans have started the process to repeal Obamacare in 2017.
-The challenge they are current facing is that no replacement plan for Obamacare has been broadly agreed to and that the details of how to implement a full replacement will take months, if not years to figure out.
-Without a effective replacement plan an ACA repeal could leave millions without access to health insurance and create significant financial turmoil within the American healthcare system.
-From a health care penalties perspective, there is the strong expectation that the individual mandate will be removed under any replacement plan.
+[ObamaCare (ACA) Repeal Update] – With Donald Trump now the 45th President, he along with Congressional Republicans have started the process to repeal Obamacare in 2017.
+The challenge they are current facing is that no replacement plan for Obamacare has been broadly agreed to and implementing a full replacement will take months, if not years.
+Without an effective replacement plan an ACA repeal could leave millions without access to health insurance and create significant financial turmoil within the American healthcare system.
+From a health care penalty perspective, there is the strong expectation that the individual mandate will be removed under any replacement plan.
 This means that those without health insurance in 2017 may only be subject to a partial or no penalty when filing taxes in 2018.
-Note however that for your 2016 taxes currently being filed in 2017, all penalties will apply as shown in the above table.
+Note however that for 2016 taxes currently being filed in 2017, all penalties will apply as shown in the above table.
 I’ll continue to post updates on this topic and encourage you to follow or share this site via Facebook or Twitter.

 Individuals: For the 2014 tax year (reported/filed in 2015), individuals who did not have insurance would owed $95, or 1 percent of income, whichever is greater.
 For the 2015 tax year it rose to the greater of $325 or 2 percent of income.
 But the penalty for 2016 rose yet again, reaching $695, or 2.5 percent of income, whichever is greater.
 From 2017, the minimum tax penalty per person will rise each year with inflation.
 Estimates are provided on the table above and it is likely 2017 penalties and maximums will remain the same as 2016 given the low inflation environment.
 And for children 18 and under, the minimum per-person tax is half of that for adults ($47.50).
 The tax penalty is pro-rated, so that a person who is not covered for only a single month would pay 1/12th of the tax that would be due for the full year.